erizov/Professor/semester_8/lecture_53_database_operations/performance_tuning/README.md

 ## Common Misconceptions

-❌ **WRONG**: "PEffectivenessTuning is the best solution for all problems" ✓ **CORRECT**: Performance Tuning has specemploapplyuse cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "PEffectivenessTuning is the best solution for all problems" ✓ **CORRECT**: Capability Tuning has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: Efficiencye Tuning is too complex to understand" ✓ **CORRECT**: PEffectivenessTuning can be understood by breaking it down into smaller steps